Common Overuse Injuries in Baseball

 Specialization, in theory, makes sense.
 The more time you spend practicing something, the better you will be at it.
 How could extra coaching and training in one specific sport/position be harmful?
 Specializing in one specific sport and/or position at a young age stresses a few specific muscle groups used heavily, while playing multiple sports/positions utilizes several different muscle groups, distributing use throughout the body, and therefore not stressing heavily on one group.
 The truth of the matter is that young athletes are already more vulnerable to injury than their adults and specialization puts them at an even greater risk of overuse injuries at a young age and later down the road.

 Beacon Orthopaedics and Sports Medicine regularly treats overuse injuries in young athletes.
-Each year, Dr. Timothy Kremchek, who is the Official Medical Director for the Cincinnati Reds, is Beacon’s elbow, shoulder, and knee expert.
+Each year, Dr. Timothy Kremchek, who is the Official Medical Director for the Cincinnati Reds and one of the baseball’s best surgeons, is Beacon’s elbow, shoulder, and knee expert.
 When he is not working with professional athletes, he is in the clinic and operating room treating more and more children with overuse injuries each year.
 Here are some of the most common overuse injuries in baseball and ways to prevent them.

 #1: Rotator Cuff Injuries